 (See separate document)

-Located in the lesson materials To Learn More section, on The Flight Commander’s Edge online community.
+Located in the lesson materials To Learn More section, on The Flight Commander’s Edge website.

 Developing Full-Range Leadership Self-Assessment Worksheet

-Developed by the eSchool of Graduate PME
+Developed by the Air University Global College

 This self-assessment provides an opportunity for you to assess your own leadership skills and behaviors.
 These skills and behaviors are based upon the concepts addressed within this lesson.
 You will use these worksheets again during the final lesson of the course.